 The Syracuse Convention’s most noteworthy aspect may be that both Susan B. Anthony and Matilda Joslyn Gage made their first public speeches on woman’s rights at this event.
 Lucy Stone made her first public appearance in the "Bloomer" costume invented by Elizabeth Smith Miller and popularized by editor and reformer Amelia Bloomer, whose name came to be attached to that style of "reform dress."
 Atheist and woman’s rights activist Ernestine L. Rose also spoke.

 The Syracuse Convention may be best remembered for what it did not accomplish: it did not lead to the creation of a permanent, national organization to advocate for the rights of women.
 After a motion along these lines was rejected, Elizabeth Smith Miller urged the formation of state-level organizations, but that too was rejected out of fears that a permanent organization might sow divisiveness or limit the creativity and spontaneity of activists.
 No national women’s organization would be formed until after the Civil War.

 The convention venue was Market Hall, a two-story structure that grew up at the junction of the Erie and Oswego Canals.
 The building initially contained marketplace stalls.
-In 1852, the year of the Convention and four years after Syracuse was incorporated as a city, the market stalls were replaced by municipal offices and the building was renamed City Hall.
-By the end of the Civil War it was clear that a vibrant Syracuse had outgrown this structure, but not until 1889 was a commission empaneled to oversee construction of a replacement.
+In 1852, the year of the Convention and four years after Syracuse was incorporated as a city, the market stalls were replaced by municipal offices, and the building was renamed City Hall.
+By the end of the Civil War it was clear that a vibrant Syracuse had outgrown this structure, but it was not until 1889 that a commission impaneled to oversee construction of a replacement.
 The new City Hall opened in 1892, designed by architect Charles E. Colton in the Richardsonian Romanesque style, built of local limestone and anchored by a dramatic 165-foot bell tower.
 The structure continues to serve as Syracuse’s seat of government today.